bluezephyr/dotfiles/README.md

-# Config Repository
+# Dotfiles Repository

 This repository contains installation instructions, configuration files ("dotfiles") for different programs such as git, vim etc.

-## Notes

-The notes folder contain instructions and other documentation for useful applications.

-## dotfiles

-The dotfiles folder contain the actual configuration files for different applications.
+The different folders contain the actual configuration files for applications.
 Stow is used to deploy the configuration files to their correct locations.
-See dotfiles/README.md for more information.
+See the stow section below for more information.

 ## Workstation Preparations